 Say what you will about this show — and I have, although I also think it’s a pleasure to watch even when I have complaints — but it’s got amazing wall hangings and some of the best cashmere cardigans on TV.

-Our recaps for these episodes are up over at Previously.tv right now and they are OLD SCHOOL STYLE for real, by which I mean long and detailed and full of words.
+Important note: Our recaps for these episodes were originally written for Previously.tv as EPIC OLD-SCHOOL RECAPS, Television Without Pity-style, by which I mean long and detailed and full of words.
+Sadly, Previously.tv has since closed, so our recaps now live on GFY and you can find episode 1 here and episode 2 here.
 Zip through this slideshow if you’re craving a quick look at the sartorial (and interior design) highlights, but please do check out our recaps over there because they’re VERY CAPSY and in episode 204 (which I think runs tomorrow), I also do one of my favorite Wiki Deep Dives ever.
 I FOUND AN ORGY.

 Here’s a taste!